-One factor that may be conclusive of employee status is compensation (other than travel or per diem expenses) for providing services to an advisory committee.12 However, the fact that a member is not paid any compensation for committee work would not necessarily mean a member is serving in a representative status.
-Many advisory committee members, who serve as SGEs, are not compensated for their committee service.13 Often, whether an SGE is compensated will depend on the policy of the agency that is sponsoring a particular committee.14
+One factor that may be conclusive of employee status is compensation (other than travel or per diem expenses) for providing services to an advisory committee.
+However, the fact that a member is not paid any compensation for committee work would not necessarily mean a member is serving in a representative status.
+Many advisory committee members, who serve as SGEs, are not compensated for their committee service.
+Often, whether an SGE is compensated will depend on the policy of the agency that is sponsoring a particular committee.
+However, the fact that a member is not committee work would not necessarily mean a member is serving in a representative status.

 Nonetheless, there are some situations where representatives have been compensated for committee services.
-For example, Congress may specifically provide "clear statutory language" in a committee's enabling statute that allows an agency to compensate representative members for their services.15 The Negotiated Rulemaking Act of 1990, for example, provides members serving on a negotiated rulemaking advisory that committee shall be responsible for their own expenses for participating on a committee.
+For example, Congress may specifically provide "clear statutory language" in a committee's enabling statute that allows an agency to compensate representative members for their services.
+The Negotiated Rulemaking Act of 1990, for example, provides that members serving on a negotiated rulemaking advisory committee shall be responsible for their own expenses for participating on a committee.
 The law, however, also includes a provision that specifically allows an agency to pay for such expenses and a "reasonable rate of compensation" if the "member